Associate Vice President for Enrollment Management

 Northeastern’s campus is spread out across seventy-three acres in the venerable college town of Boston.
 Northeastern has its own stop on Boston’s subway system, commonly called the T. The city, home to myriad colleges, is steeped in American history and full of activities for students, staff and faculty.
 Over four million people live in the greater Boston area; Boston prides itself on being one of the most livable cities in America.
 Twenty-one diverse neighborhoods offer more than 600,000 city residents the opportunity to taste, touch, and experience things from all over the world.
 Neighbors benefit from exceptional medical facilities, vibrant neighborhood business districts, and a solid network of parks, community centers, and libraries.
 For more about life in Boston, see some of the following links: https://www.bostonusa.com/; http://bostonchamber.com/; and http://www.cityofboston.gov/

 To Apply: Napier Executive Search is assisting Northeastern University identify their Associate Vice President for Enrollment Management.
 For more information, or to nominate someone for this role, contact Mary Napier (email@example.com), or Laura Robinson (firstname.lastname@example.org).
 Interested candidates should submit a résumé, along with a letter of interest describing his/her unique qualifications and background for the position.
 Candidates should also provide the names and contact information of at least three professional references.
 For confidentiality, references will not be contacted without permission.
-All application materials should be submitted electronically to email@example.com no later than January 3, 2018, though credentials will be reviewed as they are received.
+All application materials should be submitted electronically to email@example.com as soon as possible and credentials will be reviewed as they are received.

 Northeastern University is an Equal Opportunity, Affirmative Action Educational Institution and Employer, Title IX University.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by the law.
 Northeastern University is an E-Verify Employer.